jchasehuskey/myFlixx-client-final/README.md

 MongoDB

 What I learned:
-React Design Principles for a SPA
+React Design Principles for a SPA,
-Managing State and Props in React
+Managing State and Props in React,
-Redux / Flux Pattern
+Redux / Flux Pattern,
-HTTP Requests via Axios
+HTTP Requests via Axios,
+How to structure a project directory for a componenet-based application